REditorSupport/vscode-R/README.md

 [![Badge](https://aka.ms/vsls-badge)](https://aka.ms/vsls)

-This [VS Code](https://code.visualstudio.com/) extension provides support for the [R programming language](https://www.r-project.org), including features such as extended syntax highlighting, R language service based on code analysis, interacting with R terminals, viewing data, plots, workspace variables, help pages, managing packages, and working with [R Markdown](https://rmarkdown.rstudio.com/) documents.
+This [VS Code](https://code.visualstudio.com/) extension provides support for the [R programming language](https://www.r-project.org), including features such as R language service based on code analysis, interacting with R terminals, viewing data, plots, workspace variables, help pages, managing packages, and working with [R Markdown](https://rmarkdown.rstudio.com/) documents.

+The R and R Markdown syntaxes are located in a slibing package [vscode-R-syntax](https://github.com/REditorSupport/vscode-R-syntax).

 Go to the [wiki](https://github.com/REditorSupport/vscode-R/wiki) to view the documentation of the extension.